 Mr. Armstrong is a member of The Wildlife Society, Southeastern Bat Diversity Network, the Midwest Bat Working Group, the Ohio Bat Working Group, the Northeastern Bat Working Group, the Georgia Bat Working Group, and the Missouri Limestone Producers Association (Former Environmental Committee Member).

-“We are excited to have Kory on our team,” said Interim President, Bobbi Westerby.
+“We are excited to have Kory on our team,” said ECT President, Bobbi Westerby.
 “He brings enthusiasm, environmental and power industry expertise, and a client-focused approach, which is imperative to our success as a strategic partner to our clients.”

 Mr. Armstrong will be based in ECT’s southeastern region.
 He has a bachelor’s degree in biology from Drury University and a master’s degree in biology from Missouri State University.